 The pigment costs about 6 times more than cobalt or cerulean pigments due to the cost of the rare earth element Indium.
 It is not necessarily likely to be made as a watercolour any time soon, but it is not impossible if there is enough interest.

-This was a Daniel Smith R&D sample and it was thought that as it is expensive, it may not offer enough to be developed further.
-What do you think?
-Would you buy it?
+This was a Daniel Smith R&D sample and it was thought that as it is really expensive, it may not be developed further.

 |YInMn Blue from Daniel Smith (sample only), from A.Gallo (available for sale)|